EwoutH/urban-self-driving-effects/paper/paper.md

    - Implementing detailed fare structures for all transit operators would require extensive data collection, which was out of scope.
 4. Limited validation data: The model lacks comprehensive data for validating results, especially for future scenarios involving autonomous vehicles.
    - Detailed validation data for emerging transportation technologies is inherently limited.
 Behavior was examined to see if it was plausible, but no real-world data was available to compare to.
+5. Static infrastructure data: The road network and transit services are based on a single snapshot, not capturing planned changes or maintenance effects.
+   - While major planned infrastructure (like the new A16) was included, smaller changes could affect local travel patterns.
+6. Limited calibration data: While mode shares could be validated against ODiN data, detailed validation of traffic patterns was constrained by data availability.
+   - Attempts to obtain commercial traffic data for validation were unsuccessful.

 ### Other
 The main other limitation is the lack of long-term dynamics and feedback loops.
 The model is a static scenario analysis, not capturing how the system might evolve over time.
 This was a conscious choice in the model scope, since this study was primarily about how the urban transportation system might respond to AV adoption and policy interventions, and how people might make different day-to-day decisions based on these changes.